Make a difference and put your

 - Legible copy of DD214

-Submit copies of the completed SPB 1093 Form and supporting documents to:
+Submit copies of the completed CALHR 1093 Form and supporting documents to:

 Once CalHR has approved your application for Veterans’ Preference, your information will remain on file for all future qualifying examinations.